-When I think about art projects for kids, I instantly recall the time my 4-year-old daughter spilled a plastic container of paint over the head of our new Jack Russell Terrier puppy.
+When I think about art projects for kids, I recall the time my 4-year-old daughter spilled a plastic container of paint over the head of our new Jack Russell Terrier puppy.
 The painting project I had carefully planned and organized evolved into a very long afternoon of complicated cleanup.
 Needless to say, neither I nor the puppy was amused.

 Most parents can recall these kinds of stories about their young children’s messy and often chaotic home art projects.
 For kids, the temporary mess and disorder are only a small part of the story.
-Developmentally, art projects open windows to kids’ lifelong creativity.
+Developmentally, art projects open windows to kids’ lifelong learning and creativity.
 Even if children don’t display extraordinary artistic talent, art projects for kids at all stages of ability have been shown to contribute to their sense of aesthetics, imagination, ingenuity, inventiveness, and originality.
 Messiness is the mother of creativity!

-6 Ways Parents Nurture Creativity through Kids’ Art
+6 Ways Parents Nurture Creativity Through Kids’ Art

 - Let your child get messy.
 Creativity evolves from chaos and disorder.
 So be ready for the cleanup and consider it an important part of the process.